Potential for the discovery of the protophobic boson at the STCF: Anomalies in e+e- pair creation in nuclear decays

-It should be noted that the PADME experiments has recently published a result of collisions of positron beams on a fixed target.
-A dedicated search for the \(X\)-boson has led to the observation of a modest excess around \SI{16.90}{MeV} with a significance of 2.5\(\sigma\) (local) and 1.8\(\sigma\) (global)~\cite{Bossi:2025ptv}.
-On the other hand, no significant excesses were found in the same mass range in a search by the MEG II experiment~\cite{MEGII:2024urz}.
+It should be noted that the PADME experiment has recently published a result of collisions of positron beams on a fixed target.
+A dedicated search for the \(X\)-boson has led to the observation of a modest excess around \SI{16.90}{MeV} with a significance of \reftwo{2.5~\(\sigma\)} (local) and \reftwo{1.8~\(\sigma\)} (global)~\cite{PADME:2025dla}.
+On the other hand, no significant excesses were found in the same mass range in a search by the MEG-II experiment~\cite{MEGII:2024urz}. \reftwo{At this point this can be attributed to the limited sensitivity of MEG-II and should not be interpreted as being in tension with the ATOMKI or the PADME results}.

 The most obvious place to look for the origin of the piling up anomaly was in nuclear transition form-factors.
 However, the required form factor modifications were found to be unrealistic for\(~^8\)Be~\cite{Zhang:2017zap}.
 This has led to substantial efforts at model building leading to the invocation of both pseudoscalar and vector bosons~\cite{Ellwanger:2016wfe, DelleRose:2017xil,DelleRose:2018eic} as the candidate \(X\)-boson.
-In this work, however, we focus on the protophobic boson hypothesis proposed to explain the anomaly~\cite{Feng:2016ysn}.
+In this work, however, we focus on the protophobic vector boson hypothesis proposed to explain the anomaly~\cite{Feng:2016ysn}.
 We describe the necessary details of this model in the next section.